severian5it/BoardgameNerd/README.md

 also following section has been tested:

-1. Navbar: navigating through different pages and calling random feature.
+1. Navbar: navigating through different pages, including home pages, ensuring that, being *fixed*, was never covering any content.

-1. Search: calling different ingredients, and testing different results.
+1. Footer: checking if footer was standing on the bottom of the page, never overlaying other content and that all its links were working properly.

+1. Spinner: ensuring that spinner display correctly

+1. Landing Page, via the following routine
+    - **Search Section** properly redirect me to Search Results.
+    - **Hot Carousel** is showing me the resultes of `Hot API` call, and responds correctly to screen resizing.
+    - **Hot Carousel** is redirecting me correctly to detail page chosen.
+    - **Oldie Carousel** is showing me the resultes of Random Procedure , and responds correctly to screen resizing.
+    - **Oldie Carousel** is redirecting me correctly to detail page chosen.
+    - **Feature Section** is responsive and its element don't overlap/

+1. Login, checking it works, and I'm prevent to access with wrong or not-existing user/password couple.

+1. Registration, checking it works, and I'm prevent to register with already used username or mail.

+1. Search via the following routine:
+    - Calling different games, and seeing the results displayed properly in cards.
+    - Checking that **empty results** are showed differently.
+    - Checking also that the search on landing page works properly

-1. Contact form via the following routine:
+1. Contact via the following routine:
-    1. Going to the "Contact" Section
+    - Going to the "Contact" Section
-    2. Trying to submit the empty form and verify that an error message about the required fields appears
+    - Trying to submit the empty form and verify that an error message about the required fields appears
-    3. Trying to submit the form with an invalid email address and verify that a relevant error message appears
+    - Trying to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Trying to submit the form with all inputs valid and verify that the mail is sent correctly.
+    - Trying to submit the form with all inputs valid and verify that the mail is sent correctly.

-1. Catalogue, browsing all the alphabet letters.

-1. Random Features, calling each time a different cocktail.
+1. Detail Page, via the following routine:
+    - Checking that all details are displayed properly
+    - Checking that I can add to my collection if I'm Logged in
+    - Checking that I'm redirected to log-in page if I'm not logged and I try to add.

-1. Landing Page, accessing all the page of the site.
+1. Collections Page, via the following routine:
+    - Checking that *empty results* special page is shown
+    - Checking that only *boardgames* belonging to the right user are shown
+    - Checking the deletion is working, upon the call of a *modal*
+    - Check that edit sends me to the edit page.

+1. Collection Item, via the following routine:
+    - Checking that all details are displayed properly
+    - Checking that I can edit Date, Ratings and Notes
+    - Checking the deletion is working, upon the call of a *modal*

+1. Settings Page, checking whether allow to change *mail* an *password* and prevents in case of wrong password given.

 I kept track of all the test on this [matrix](BoardgameNerd/test/manualTest.xlsx)